 Most Asked Questions About Michigan Fall Color Tours

-In the Michigan U.P.
-Fall color is starting to appear as early as the second week in September.
-Mid-October is the best bet for most of the northern half of lower peninsula.
+The time to be in Michigan for peak fall color is in Michigan’s Upper Peninsula starting as early as the second week in September.
+Mid-October is the best bet for most of the northern half of the lower peninsula.

-Besides the beautiful Michigan’s Thumb region you may want to consider a fall wine tour.
-Two excellent areas are in Southwest Michigan near Benton Harbor and Paw-Paw and Northeast Michigan near Leland and the Old Mission Point Peninsula.
+Besides the beautiful Michigan’s Thumb region, you may want to consider a fall wine tour.
+Two excellent areas are Southwest Michigan near Benton Harbor and Paw-Paw and Northeast Michigan near Leland and the Old Mission Point Peninsula.
+The entire Michigan Upper Penninsula offers beautiful fall leaves earlier than the rest of the state.

 Once the colors start appearing in late September they will continue strong in the Thumb until mid to late October.
 The further north you go the color gets less evident.